lamkaiwen/Project-VeriTrue-Google-Chrome-Built-In-AI-Challenge/README.md

 4. On the top right of the screen, enable "Developer Mode".
 A toolbar with 3 buttons is displayed at the top of the screen.

-5. Select "Load Unpacked" and access the
+5. Select "Load Unpacked" and access the folder you have just downloaded.

-6.
+7.